Rhode Island Residential Lease Agreement

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.

-Move-in Checklist Takes inventory of existing property damage, when the tenant takes possession of the rental property.
-This enables accurate deductions from the security deposit upon move-out.
+Move-in Checklist Takes inventory of existing property damage, when the tenant moves into the rental property.
+This ensures accurate deductions from the security deposit upon move-out.

 Smoking Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.